Skip to main content

 Since 2017, we have been working in partnership with organisations nationwide delivering visionary work in their communities, in Greater London, Hornchurch and Doncaster.
 Our community members take part in regular workshops, theatre trips and creative social opportunities.
 Through our partnerships, and in collaboration with theatre artists and professional performers, the community comes together to make ambitious large-scale productions.

 To celebrate the fifth anniversary of Public Acts in 2023, The Odyssey was reimagined as an epic, multi-venue production made in collaboration with hundreds of community members and professional artists from across the country.
-Through this landmark project, the adventures of Odysseus were adapted for today as a universsal story of resilience, loss, healing and hope.
+Through this landmark project, the adventures of Odysseus were adapted for today as a universal story of resilience, loss, healing and hope.

-Our Values
+Our values

 We believe: